TedHusted/awake/awake.md

 “Not really.
 It was acting up Monday night.”

-Tessa blurts out, “One way to describe it?!
-Lanie, that thing almost killed you!”
+Tessa blurts out, “Holy cow, Lanie: one way to describe it?!
+That thing almost killed you!”

 “It’s fine, Tess.
 They came to talk about Brent, not my pendejo chair.”